rw00/basic-load-balancer/README.md

 * Move registering providers to a component called Registrar that shares with the LoadBalancer a Registry of Providers.

+## Vague Requirements

+Excluding a provider: does it mean unregistered or simply not accepting calls? \
+Since there is a limit to the number of registered providers, then this requirement is unclear. \
+I'm assuming that an excluded provider is still registered but inactive.

 ## Steps

 1. Create a Provider definition.